Ranking Forbes - Top 5

 - Language A, main or major: English or Spanish as foreign languages.
 Level required for admission: B1 minimum according to the Common European Framework of Reference for Languages.

-- Language B, complementary or minor: French, German, English / FL or Spanish / FL.
+- Language B, complementary or minor: French, German or Spanish / FL.
 No prior knowledge is required for admission.

 - Language C, third language: French, German or Chinese.
 No prior knowledge is required for admission.